-As part of an expansive Ivy League university, the department of Plant Pathology & Plant-Microbe Biology houses and shares some of the world’s preeminent resources for the study of plant pathology and plant-microbe interactions.
+As part of an expansive Ivy League university, the section of Plant Pathology & Plant-Microbe Biology houses and shares some of the world’s preeminent resources for the study of plant pathology and plant-microbe interactions.

 - Plant Pathology Herbarium: This collection of preserved fungi and other organisms that cause plant disease is one of the top five largest mycological herbariums in North America.
 It holds about 400,000 fungus and plant disease specimens, including over 7,000 type specimens, each the first of its kind to be described and named.

 - Plant Disease Diagnostic Clinic: A lab providing plant disease diagnostic services, including analysis of plant material and soil for bacterial, fungal, viral, and nematode pathogens.